kimruddock/pawelgrzybek.github.io/_drafts/2017-12-18-change-macos-user-preferences-via-command-line.md

 - `-string` - type descriptor
 - `YES` - new value

 You may be scratching your head asking yourself — why the hell would I prefer to do it through the command line instead of using a nice looking GUI (graphical user interface) to change things?
 Two reasons!
 A command line way gives you access to things that you cannot change via graphical panels (toggling hidden files is a perfect example).
-The next one is even better; do you remember last time when you had to set up a new computer from scratch?
+The next one is even better — do you remember last time when you had to set up a new computer from scratch?
 Change the settings, add a desktop background, disable the screen saver, download your favourite software etc. How long do you spend on these tasks?
 Two hours?
 Four?
 Ten?
 I spent about five minutes.
 Boom!

 ## Write, read and delete defaults settings